-Earlier this month, Barclaycard announced they would be providing free FICO scores to holders of some of their cards.
-Now Discover has announced they will be doing the same.
+Right after Barclaycard announced it would be providing free FICO scores to holders of some of their cards, Discover announced it would be doing the same.

-And no, I’m not talking about some wannabe score that isn’t used by lenders.
-Discover is giving you the real deal… your authentic FICO.
+And no, we’re not talking about some random fake score that isn’t used by lenders.
+Discover is giving you the real deal… your authentic TransUnion FICO.

 So why are they doing this?
 What’s the catch?
 Well the FAQ on their website says this:

 Q: Why are you putting my FICO Credit Score® on my statement?

 A: Simply put, we want to be your favorite card.
 So we’re always looking for new ways to treat you right.
 And now that means a FICO® Credit Score from TransUnion on your monthly statement to help you stay on top of your credit and avoid surprises.
 All for free, and with no impact to your credit score.